Haidra-Org/AI-Horde-Worker/README.md

 1. Download the [repository from github as a zip file](https://github.com/db0/AI-Horde-Worker/archive/refs/heads/main.zip)
 1. Extract its contents into the same the folder you have the AI Horde Worker repository installed, overwriting any existing files
 1. continue with [Running](#running) instructions above

+# Stopping

+* First put your worker into maintenance to avoid aborting any ongoing operations.
+Wait until you see no more jobs running.
+* In the terminal in which it's running, simply press `Ctrl+C` together.

 # Model Usage
 Many models in this project use the CreativeML OpenRAIL License.
 [Please read the full license here.](https://huggingface.co/spaces/CompVis/stable-diffusion-license)